faqs: reduction in force for support staff

 No, probationary employees are not eligible for layoff.
 Units make the appropriate termination decisions based on business needs.

-AP end dated positions with 5 years or more of service in the same position are eligible for layoff.
-All other end dated positions are not eligible for layoff, see Support Staff Policy & Procedure for Layoff or Reduction in Force
+An APA “Off-Date” employee who has been in a position for at least 5 years is an exception to this.
+Though off-date employees are not typically eligible for university layoff procedures, AP off-dated positions with 5 years or more of service in the same position are eligible for layoff.
+All other end dated positions are not eligible for layoffs.

 No, temporary, on call and student employees are not eligible for layoff.
 Units make the appropriate termination decisions based on business needs.